AndyEveritt/ASMBL/README.md

 <img src="docs/usage/images/fusion_cam_good_retract.png" width=480>

 The same operation with different `linking` settings can result in the following.
-2 of the layers do not retract between them, this will cause those layers to be treated as non-planar and due to the geometry of the part, it is likely the tool body will collide with the part during printing.
+2 of the layers do not retract between them, this will cause those layers to be treated as a single segment and it will cut before the part has been printed.

 <img src="docs/usage/images/fusion_cam_bad_retract.png" width=480>